 Interested in learning more about this rum?
 Download the RumX app for free and discover tasting impressions from the community, exciting shop offers and more:

-8 community members rated this rum with an average of 79/100.
-The rum smells like Caramel, Raisin and Prunes, and on the palate there is Caramelized, Dark and Roasted.
+7 community members rated this rum with an average of 86/100.
+The rum smells like Vanilla, Caramel and Tar, and on the palate there is Tar, Sherry and Dark chocolate.

 Steffen’s Caroni bible